johnkitaoka/wisc-BRT-f19/README.md

 <image></image>

 Preprocessing involved categorization of certain existing bus stops within walking distance to a proposed BRT stop location.
 Since the new transportation network is centered around rapid transportation, the difference in timing involved with each route arrival and departure was minimal.
-We classified walking distance as within a half kilometer, or about a 5 minute walk.
+We classified walking distance as within a half kilometer, or about a 5-minute walk.

 <image></image>